ArtiLuca/algorithms-and-puzzles/LeetCode/Arrays & Linked Lists/Find Dissapeared Numbers in Array/README.md

         // allocate result vector, and iterate over the now sorted vector nums vector<int> missing;
         for (int i = 0; i < n; i++) {

-            // each time we find index of number that does not match expected value, we push into result vector if (nums[i] != i+1) {
+            // each time we find the index of a number that does not match
+            // the expected value, we push into result vector if (nums[i] != i+1) {
                 missing.push_back(i+1);
             }